Abbotsford International Airport

 Abbotsford International Airport (IATA: YXX, ICAO: CYXX) is located in Abbotsford, British Columbia, Canada, 2.2 NM southwest of the city centre.
 It is the second largest airport in the Lower Mainland region of British Columbia, after Vancouver International Airport (YVR), and is in close proximity to British Columbia Highway 1, and the US border.
 It is located about 65 km from downtown Vancouver.

 YXX offers daily domestic scheduled services and seasonal international scheduled services.
 The airport is equipped with a CAT 1 instrument landing system, on-site aircraft rescue and firefighting, and a fully serviced air terminal building with customs and passenger screening.
 It is classified as an airport of entry by Nav Canada and is staffed by the Canada Border Services Agency (CBSA) for all scheduled international arrivals.
 CBSA also provides clearance services to all general aviation aircraft with no more than 15 passengers.

 Abbotsford Airport has a longstanding general aviation community and an established aerospace community, including Cascade Aerospace, the Conair Group, and the University of the Fraser Valley Aerospace Centre.

 Abbotsford Airport is also home to the Abbotsford Shell Aerocentre FBO and flying schools, such as Coastal Pacific Aviation, Principal Air and Chinook Helicopters.
 YXX is highly visible to the public due to the Abbotsford International Airshow, Defense & Security Expo, and Tradex events centre.

+The facility covers 519 hectares (1,282 acres, 2.0 square miles) of airport property.

 There are approximately 87 ha of land immediately available for airside and landside development.
-In 2022, 992,712 passengers passed through Abbotsford International Airport.
+In 2023, 1,275,484 passengers passed through Abbotsford International Airport.

-In 2018, the airport announced it will undergo a $5 million, 14-000 square foot expansion to add new gates and additional passenger seating capacity.
+In 2018, the airport announced it will undergo a $5 million, 14,000-square-foot expansion to add new gates and additional passenger seating capacity.

 History

-World War II (1940-1945)
+World War II (1940–1945)

 The Royal Canadian Air Force purchased the land to build Abbotsford Airport in 1940.
 In 1943 the construction of the three 1,555 × 60 m runways based on a triangular layout was complete.
 The same year, under the British Commonwealth Air Training Plan, the No. 24 Elementary Flying Training School started operations from this location until 1944.
 The No 5 Operational Conversion Unit was split between Abbotsford and Boundary Bay Airport.